What You Need to Know About Physician Assistant Contract Negotiations in Virginia

 Contact Our Virginia Employment Contract Negotiation Attorneys Today

-At Pierce / McCoy, our Virginia employment lawyers have extensive experience representing both employers and employees in contract negotiations.
+At Pierce / Jewett, our Virginia employment lawyers have extensive experience representing both employers and employees in contract negotiations.
 We can serve physician assistants and medical industry employers.
 To set up a confidential initial consultation, please contact us today.
 With office locations in Norfolk and Richmond, we are well-positioned to represent clients throughout the Commonwealth.

-Diclaimer: This article contains general information.
+Disclaimer: This article contains general information.
 It should not be taken as legal advice.
 No attorney-client relationship has been created.
 If you have specific questions about your rights or your options, you should speak to an experienced lawyer about your individual case.